carbon-design-system/rfcs/text/0000-monorepo.md

 As it would contain everything needed to use the component, while still relying on the core package and receiving updates.

+In addition, each framework would have an entrypoint for core components.
+For React, this package would be found under: `packages/react` and would be published to `@carbon/react`.

+The `@carbon/react` package would be responsible for depending on all core components, and re-exporting their implementations and styles.
+This means that in order to use the React set of carbon components, one would only need to install `@carbon/react` as it includes both component implementations and styles.

 ### Community-contributed components

 In addition to core components and framework implementations, this proposal also looks to introduce the idea that there is **one** repo where carbon component development lives.
 This idea drifts from the add-on model and is explored in the [add-ons](#add-ons) section of this RFC.